 - We present participants with and gauge attitudes to purportedly ‘fairer’ future data practices.

-Focus groups and interviews will focus on the second part of the question: What do different people feel about specific data-related practices in different domains of everyday life? and our second question: What do fair data practices look like, from non-experts’ perspectives?
+Focus groups and interviews focus on the second part of the question: What do different people feel about specific data-related practices in different domains of everyday life? and our second question: What do fair data practices look like, from non-experts’ perspectives?